BenBean18/RadioNotes/amplifier/trying_to_understand_class_e.md

 ![alt text](image-21.png)

 I didn't exactly design the PCB for this, but I can make up for that by stacking pin headers until it doesn't interfere with things :)

+## Assembly of amplifier/etc

+12-15-2024: got TX/RX switch assembled and it works.
+It's really hard to fit 3 BNC connectors on a tiny board, I may or may not have melted plastic on one to make it smaller.
+It works though :)